 However Shaikh AlAlbaani has classed it as daeef (weak).

-It is the sunnah of the Prophet (PBUH) to hasten to break the fast.
-He (PBUH) has said:
+It is the sunnah of the Prophet (peace be upon him) to hasten to break the fast.
+He (peace be upon him) has said:

 In a hadith, as narrated by Anas (R.A.)
-“The Messenger of Allah (PBUH.) used to break his fast with fresh dates before praying; if there were no (fresh dates) then with dry dates, and if there were no (dried dates) then he would take a few sips of water.
+“The Messenger of Allah (peace be upon him.) used to break his fast with fresh dates before praying; if there were no (fresh dates) then with dry dates, and if there were no (dried dates) then he would take a few sips of water.
 (Narrated by Abu Dawood and Tirmidhi.
 It has been classed as hasan in al-Irwa.